 Pattern 2: Contextual Generation

 The most compelling AI features understand context from your application's existing data.
-Don't make users start from scratch—leverage what they've already created.
-Tools like FAL's ControlNet models excel at maintaining context while generating variations.
+Don't make users start from scratch.
+Tools like fal's ControlNet models excel at maintaining context while generating variations.

 Pattern 3: Collaborative Intelligence